zkFold/zkfold-base/README.md

-# zkfold-base
+# zkFold Base library
 This repository contains the base library for the ZkFold project.
-It includes zkFold Symbolic compiler and a number of zero knowledge proof protocols.
+It includes the zkFold Symbolic compiler and a number of zero knowledge proof protocols.
 The compiler translates a subset of Haskell into arithmetic circuits, which can be used to generate zero knowledge proofs.

 # Documentation
-The zkFold Symbolic language can be utilized for creating zero-knowledge smart contracts and privacy-preserving applications.
-User documentation can be found at <docs.zkfold.io>.
+The zkFold Symbolic language can be utilized to create zero-knowledge smart contracts and privacy-preserving applications.

+User documentation can be found at [docs.zkfold.io](https://docs.zkfold.io "zkFold Symbolic User Documentation").

-If you want to contribute to the project or find out how it works "under the hood", check out [package documentation](https://hackage.haskell.org/package/zkfold-base-0.1.0.0/candidate zkFold Base package) on Hackage.
+If you want to contribute to the project or find out how it works "under the hood", check out [package documentation](https://hackage.haskell.org/package/zkfold-base-0.1.0.0/candidate "zkFold Base package") on Hackage.

 # Build
 The package compiles with GHC 9.6.3 and Cabal 3.10.2.1.